NEVADA CITY TEAM

 Katie graduated with a Bachelor of Arts in Architecture at UC Berkeley and completed her graduate work at the Royal Academy of Art and Architecture in Copenhagen, Denmark.
 After living in Doyle Street Cohousing in Emeryville, California, for 12 years, she now lives at Nevada City Cohousing.

-Jenny is the media leader for CoHousing Solutions and the 500 Communities Program.
-She runs the company’s website, Twitter, Facebook, YouTube, Google+ and LinkedIn pages, and maintains outgoing newsletters and announcements to the CoHousing Solutions’ and 500 Communities email databases.
-Additionally, she provides her outreach and writing skills to communities in formation, aiding them with their recruitment, publicity, social media and branding.
+Bethany is the Marketing and Outreach Coordinator for CoHousing Solutions and the 500 Communities Program.
+She runs the company’s website and social media profiles including: Twitter, Facebook, YouTube, and LinkedIn.
+She also maintains outgoing newsletters and announcements to CoHousing Solutions’ clients and 500 Communities email databases.
+Additionally, she provides her graphic design, outreach, and writing skills to communities in formation, aiding them with their recruitment, publicity, social media, and branding.

 COHOUSING SOLUTIONS COLLABORATORS